Skip to content

 • Move essential belongings out of house (anything contaminated needed to be cleaned or discarded)

-• Start Dr. Chen's supplement protocol
+• Start Dr. Corposano's supplement protocol

 • Inform the crew that Bram would be off work for at least a month